Aksar112/kivixa/DOCUMENTATION.md

 ## 3. Managing Your Notes & Folders

-InkFlow Studio helps you stay organized with a simple file-and-folder system.
+Kivixa helps you stay organized with a simple file-and-folder system.

 *   **Creating a Folder:** Click the "New Folder" button in the top-left to create a new folder in your list.
 *   **Creating a Note:** Select a folder and click the "New Note" button.
 A new, blank note will be created and opened on the canvas.